How To Burp A Newborn: A Guide For New Parents

 Learning how to burp newborn babies is intimidating to some parents: the idea of rapping on your delicate baby’s back feels unnatural to many new parents, who fear they may accidentally hurt their little one.
 If you are unsure of the best way to burp a newborn, follow these steps to burp your baby safely and effectively:

-• Burp your baby at least twice during a feeding, once halfway through the feeding and again once the feeding is complete.
+- Burping a baby at least twice during a feeding works, once halfway through the feeding and again once the feeding is complete.
 If you’re nursing, burp them when you switch sides; if you’re bottle feeding, take a burp break after they drink 2-3 ounces.
 But be alert to signs from your baby that they may need to be burped more frequently: if they squirm, push away the nipple, or seem uncomfortable, take a break from feeding and try to burp them again.

-• Sit upright and get your baby into position (we’ve got suggestions on different positions that might work for your baby below), then cup your hand and gently pat your baby’s back.
+- Sit upright and get your baby into position (we’ve got suggestions on how to burp a baby that might work for yours below), then cup your hand and gently pat your baby’s back.
 It should only take a minute or two of patting to get a nice burp from your baby.
 You may need to incorporate some extra movements to relieve pressure, such as massaging the left side of their back or gently bouncing them up and down.

-• If you have trouble coaxing out a burp, you should try switching your baby’s position or walking with them to get the gas to pass.
+- If you have trouble coaxing out a burp, you should try switching baby burping positions or walking with them to get the gas to pass.
 You can also try rubbing your baby’s tummy or lying them on their back and gently “bicycling” their legs back and forth.

-• And pro tip: Most babies spit up when they’re being burped so you may want to lie a burp cloth or cloth diaper under your baby to catch and wipe away any mess.
+- And pro tip: Most babies spit up when they’re being burped so you may want to lay a burp cloth or cloth diaper under your baby to catch and wipe away any mess.

 You may need to experiment with a few different newborn burping positions to find the one that best helps your baby burp.
 There are three basic burping positions that work for most babies:

-Burping a newborn is a vital step in their feeding routine.
+Knowing how to burp newborn babies is a vital step in their feeding routine.
 While some babies have no trouble burping on their own, most need a little bit of help from you to get rid of excess air they swallowed while eating.
 Follow the steps above to give your baby the helping hand they need to make their tummies feel better, and use your Connect High Chair for feedings so you can learn how to recognize hunger and discomfort cues and know when your baby needs a burp break.

 What happens if my baby doesn't burp?